Rllyyy/repeatio/README.md

 1. In the module you want to export the bookmarked questions click on the 3 dots (`⋮`) inside `Bookmarked Questions`
 2. Now click on `Export`
   <img src="./.github/Docs/assets/images/export-bookmarked-questions.png" height="180px" />
-3. The browser will either prompt you to choose a file location or download the file directly to your download folder
+3. The browser will either prompt you to choose a file location or download the file directly to the default download folder

 ### Import bookmarked Questions